JulianKemmerer/PipelineC/README.md

 # What is PipelineC not?

-* High level synthesis of arbitrary C code with a global memory model / threads / etc.
+* High level synthesis of arbitrary C code with a global memory model / threads / etc:
   * Cannot do 'nested loops to a memory architecture' for you.
-* Compiled C based hardware simulator
+* Compiled C based hardware simulator:
-  * Only _parts_ of PipelineC code can be compiled by C compilers and run (is encouraged)
+  * Only _parts_ of PipelineC code can be compiled by C compilers and run (is encouraged).
   * But entire multi-module, multi-clock-domain, etc whole designs cannot simply be compiled and run like regular C programs.
 * Meta-programming hardware-generator (ex. uses C type system and preprocessor).
-* Stitching tool automating the build flow from code/modules to bitstream.
+* Stitching tool automating the build flow from code/modules to bitstream:
   * Tool does partially automate synthesis runs but automation to final bitstream is left to the user.

 # Core Features/Benefits